 Municipal Emergency Management Planning Committee (MEMPC)

-The Northern Grampians Shire MEMP includes strategies to prevent, prepare, respond to and recover from emergencies which may occur within the Northern Grampians Shire and impact on residents and infrastructure.
-The MEMP responds to the economic and social effects of emergencies, including loss of life, destruction of property and dislocation of individuals and communities.
+The Northern Grampians Shire MEMP(PDF, 892KB) includes strategies to prevent, prepare, respond to and recover from emergencies which may occur within the Northern Grampians Shire and impact on residents and infrastructure.
+The MEMP responds to the economic and social effects of emergencies including loss of life, destruction of property, and dislocation of individuals and communities.

 The broad objectives of the plan are to:

 - Identify, treat, and evaluate potential risks that could impact on the Northern Grampians Shire community.
 This includes pandemic, extreme heat, fire, and flood planning.

 - Implement measures to prevent or reduce the causes or effects of those emergencies.

 - Detail arrangements for the activation and coordination of municipal resources in response to emergencies.

 - Detail arrangements for the provision of assistance to the community recovering from an emergency event.

 - Complement other local, regional, and state planning arrangements.

 The Northern Grampians Shire MEMPC includes the following membership: